mongodb-developer/jumpstart-series/README.md

 This repository is part of the MongoDB [Jumpstart](https://www.youtube.com/playlist?list=PL4RCxklHWZ9v2lcat4oEVGQhZg6r4IQGV) series on YouTube.
 Each branch corresponds to an episode.

-## Frontend Build Branch
+## Atlas Search Branch

-In the corresponding video for this branch, we build out our e-commerce project frontend using Next.js, Tailwind CSS, and MongoDB.
+In the corresponding video for this branch, build out search capabilities in our e-commerce project using MongoDB Atlas Search, including autocomplete.

-We use the two MongoDB Realm functions that we created in the previous video to populate our products from our MongoDB Atlas database.

 ## Instructions

 - Clone this branch to your local system
 - Run `npm install`
-- Follow the set up instructions from [Episode 4](https://youtu.be/Evp3xTzWCu4) to connect your Realm application to your Atlas database
+- Follow the set up instructions from [Episode 3](https://youtu.be/YBOiX8DwinE) and [Episode 4](https://youtu.be/Evp3xTzWCu4) to crate your database and connect your Realm application to your Atlas database
 - Rename `.env.local.example` to `.env.local` and add your Realm App Id
 - Run `npm run dev`
-- You should now see the frontend application built in [Episode 5](https://youtu.be/xIrtGeggw0E)

 ## Episodes